 Tip: if you have a 10-gallon tank, choose the filter, which is rated for at least 20 gallons.
 The difference in money is minimal but the benefit is huge!

 There are many cheap and reliable filters.
-For example, Aquaneat Small Bio Sponge Filter or Huijukon Air Pump Double Sponge Filter.
-It has recommended itself very well and it costs around 10 dollars!
-(Check the current price on Amazon).
+For example, Aquaneat Small Bio Sponge Filter or Huijukon Air Pump Double Sponge Filter (links to check the price on Amazon).
+It has recommended itself very well and it does not cost that much!

 Tip #2: Do not forget to rinse the sponge filter.
 There is no need to use any chemical for that.
 Just wash the sponges with tap water.